orwa84/LI-OV580-STEREO-driver/README.md

-# Driver code for the LI-OV580-STEREO camera from Leopard Imaging
+# Retrieving Footage from the LI-OV580-STEREO stereo camera

-So I suppose you have decided to purchase the same camera me and my colleagues bought back in 2015 for a robot we were working on.
-Soon after receiving the camera, we started scratching our heads wondering how to retrieve stereo footage from it.

-Worry no more, here you have a class in C++ that does the heavylifting for you.
-If you have any questions, please do not hesitate to reach out!
+This is a class in C++ that does the heavylifting of extracting the two (right-and-left) monochrome images from the LI-OV580-STEREO stereo camera, and doing this while giving meaningful error messages and recovering "cleanly" after a disconnection occurs which is common in robotic applications.

+The camera is made by a company called Leopard Imaging.

 *last edited by Orwa Diraneyya on 21st of April, 2019*